International Assembly for Collegiate Business Education

 Consistent with Carroll College’s dual goals of vocation and enlightenment, the Department of Business also serves a dual mission.
 Students are provided a common body of knowledge necessary for entry into a business-related career or enrollment in graduate studies.
 At the same time, the curriculum ensures that students receive a well-rounded liberal arts education.
 Value oriented discussions, including ethical dilemmas encountered in global business, are included in the curriculum.

-- Student will be able to describe the skills needed by an effective manager, and apply the functions of planning, organizing, leading and controlling.
+- Students will be able to describe the skills needed by an effective manager, and apply the functions of planning, organizing, leading and controlling.

 - Students will be able to understand and explain the technological forces affecting organizations.